 Enemas and colonics only remove waste from the colon.
-A Salt Water Flush on the other hand, removes waste, including gas, from the small intestine.
-Also, the high quality salt used in a Salt Water flush can act as a healing agent as it works to normalize the pH throughout your entire GI tract.
-A healthy intestinal pH reduces the amount of bad bacteria, pathogens, viruses, and fungi that create all kinds of digestive issues.
+A Salt Water Flush, on the other hand, removes waste, including gas, from the small intestine.
+Also, the high-quality salt used in a Salt Water flush can act as a healing agent as it works to normalize the pH throughout your entire GI tract.
+A healthy intestinal pH reduces the number of bad bacteria, pathogens, viruses, and fungi that create all kinds of nasty digestive issues.

 Salt Water Flushes can provide tremendous relief from digestive irritability, gas, bloating, cramping, etc. This is especially true when you do a Salt Water Flush regularly, or in scheduled sequences.
 Besides, it’s cheap, quick, and easy which makes it practical and doable for the average person.

-- You would like to regularly cleanse your colon, but you’re on a budget.
+- you’d like to regularly cleanse your colon, but you’re on a budget

-**Note: Unfortunately, Salt Water Flushes are not right for everyone.
-Please make sure you refer to the bottom section of this post to determine if it is an appropriate method of colon cleansing for you.
+**Note: Unfortunately, Salt Water Flushes aren’t for everyone.
+Please make sure you refer to the bottom section of this post to determine if it’s an appropriate method of colon cleansing for you.

 How Does a Salt Flush Work?

 A Salt Water Flush is a salt solution that you drink first thing in the morning.
-It requires a heaping dose of high quality, untreated salt in a large volume of water.
-The salt solution has the same specific gravity as your blood so your kidneys don’t have to process it, and it’s not absorbed into the blood.
-The solution simply makes its way through your GI tract causing a “tidal wave” effect, pushing everything along until it comes out the other end.
+It requires a heaping dose of high-quality, untreated salt in a large volume of water.
+The salt solution has the same specific gravity as your blood–therefore, it simply makes its way through your GI tract causing a “tidal wave” effect–pushing everything along until it comes out the other end.

 - First thing in the morning before food and drink.

-- Add 1 tablespoon of the sea salt to 1 Quart of room-temperature, purified water.
+- Add 1 tablespoon of sea salt or Himalayan salt to 1 Quart of room-temperature, filtered or spring water.